aospapp/aosp/external/pigweed/pw_trace_tokenized/docs.rst

 -----------
 Time source
 -----------
-Tracing rquires the platform to provide the time source for tracing, this can be done in one of a few ways.
+Tracing requires the platform to provide the time source for tracing, this can be done in one of a few ways.

 1. Create a file with the default time functions, and provide as build variable